bayfordbury-observatory/ClusterMatch/README.md

 To install astropy on LRC computers run `C:\Python39\Scripts\pip install astropy`

-If using Spyder you can add parameters by clicking Run>Configuration per file, then entering the parameters (not including the script name itself) into the "Command line options" box.
+If using Spyder you can add parameters by clicking Run>Configuration per file, then entering the parameters (not including the script name itself) into the "Command line options" box in the "General Settings" section (be careful NOT to use the "Command line options" box in the "Console" section higher up).

 Images will need to be plate-solved for these scripts (and APT) to run successfully.